An improved central limit theorem for the empirical sliced Wasserstein distance: Introduction

 where $\Pi(P,Q)$ represents the set of probability measures with fixed marginals $P$ and $Q$.
 A minimizer $\pi$ in \eqref{eq:OT} is known as an \textit{optimal transport plan} or \textit{optimal transport coupling}.
 Intuitively, $\pi(x,y)$ represents the amount of mass transported from $x$ to $y$ in the optimal solution.
 If there exists a map $T:\mathbb R^d \rightarrow \mathbb R^d$ satisfying $\pi = (I_d,T)\# P$, where $I_d$ is the identity map and $\#$ denotes the push-forward operator, then $T$ is called an \textit{optimal transport map}.
-For the particular choice $c(x, y) = \| x - y \|^p$, with $p \geq 1$, the minimal transport cost defines the so-called \textit{$p$-Wasserstein distance distance} by taking $p$-th roots, namely,
+For the particular choice $c(x, y) = \| x - y \|^p$, with $p \geq 1$, the minimal transport cost defines the so-called \textit{$p$-Wasserstein distance} by taking $p$-th roots, namely,

-$\w_p$ is a metric on $\mathcal P_p(\mathbb R^d)$, the set of probability measures on $\mathbb R^d$ with finite moment of order $p$, which metrizes the weak convergence of measures together with convergence of $p$-th moments.
+$\w_p$ is a metric on $\mathcal P_p(\mathbb R^d)$, the subset of $\mathcal P(\mathbb R^d)$ with finite $p$-th moment, which metrizes the weak convergence of measures together with convergence of $p$-th moments.
 For these and other foundational results on optimal transport, we refer to \cite{villani2003Topics,villani2008optimal}.

-Despite its intuitive definition and excellent properties, the Wasserstein distance presents a number of challenges for large-scale problems.
-The first challenge is the computational complexity.
-Let $P_n$ and $Q_m$ denote the empirical measures built from $n$ and $m$ independent and identically distributed observations from $P$ and $Q$, respectively.
-If $n=m$, computing the Wasserstein distance between one-dimensional measures entails a cost that scales at a rate of $n\log(n)$.
-This follows from the unique characterization of the Wasserstein distance in terms of quantile functions $F^{-1}$ and $G^{-1}$ of $P$ and $Q$, respectively, given by

-Thus, the optimal transport plan between one-dimensional measures is completely characterized by an increasing rearrangement of the measure.
-However, such a simple characterization of the solution is not available in higher dimensions, and computing the distance requires solving a linear problem, whose complexity scales as $n^3$, see \cite{COTFNT}.
-This limits the use of optimal transport in domains with a heavy reliance on large-scale data.